 Showdown Over LGBTQ Employment Rights Hits Supreme Court

-At the U.S. Supreme Court, the long-awaited showdown over the rights of LGBTQ employees is center stage.
-On Tuesday, the justices hear a set of cases testing whether the federal law that bars sex discrimination in employment applies to LGBTQ employees.
+The U.S. Supreme Court heard arguments Tuesday in a long-awaited set of cases testing whether the federal law that bars sex discrimination in employment applies to LGBTQ employees.

 Specifically, the question is whether employers are free to fire employees because they are gay or transgender.

+Justice Neil Gorsuch said the text of Title VII of the 1964 Civil Rights Act, which bars discrimination "because of sex," or "on the basis of sex, appears to favor the plaintiffs in the case, but he wondered whether the court should also consider "the massive social upheaval" that could follow a ruling in favor of LGBTQ workers.
+The court's conservative justices, who are in a majority, appeared somewhat skeptical of the arguments of the lawyers for the LGBTQ workers.

+Justice Samuel Alito, another of the court's conservatives, said if the court decided to update the statute, it might as well "just be a legislature."

+"I was fired for being gay"

-Front and center in these cases is Gerald Bostock who, for 10 years, was the child-welfare coordinator for Clayton County, Ga.
+At the front of these cases is Gerald Bostock, who, for 10 years, was the child-welfare coordinator for Clayton County, Ga.
 His primary responsibility was a program that provides advocates in court for abused and neglected children.

-"It was the job I loved, and my employer loved me doing the job," says Bostock, noting that under his leadership the child advocates program "reached the benchmark of serving 100% of the children in foster care," an "unheard of milestone" for any such program in the greater metro Atlanta region.
+"It was the job I loved, and my employer loved me doing the job," says Bostock, noting that under his leadership, the child advocates program "reached the benchmark of serving 100% of the children in foster care," an "unheard of milestone" for any such program in the greater metro Atlanta region.

-"I was fired for being gay"

 But in 2013, Bostock joined a gay recreational softball league.
 And "from that point on, my life changed, " he says.
 "Within months, I was fired for being gay.
 I lost my livelihood.
-I lost my medical insurance, and at the time I was fighting prostate cancer.
+I lost my medical insurance and at the time I was fighting prostate cancer.
 It was devastating."

-Also front and center on Tuesday will be Aimee Stephens.
+Also front and center on Tuesday was Aimee Stephens.
 She worked for the Harris Funeral Home in Livonia, Mich., as a funeral director for six years, presenting as a man.
-But by 2012, at age 51, she was in despair over her gender identity, and contemplating suicide.
+But by 2012, at age 51, she was in despair over her gender identity and contemplating suicide.

 "I stood in the backyard for an hour with a gun to my chest, but I couldn't do it," she says.